 The ROW_NUMBER function does not take any arguments, and for each row over the window it returns an ever increasing BIGINT.
 It is normally used to limit the number of rows returned for a query.
-The LIMIT keyword used in other databases is not defined in the SQL standard, and is not supported.
+A result offset or fetch first clause can be a more efficient way to perform this task.